-For medical malpractice cases with likely appeals, Jim’s considerable appellate experience provides a significant advantage in trial preparation and trial to make sure all issues and objections are preserved for appeal.
-He has prepared numerous post-judgment motions and appellate briefs in medical malpractice cases, winning the vast majority of such motions and appeals.
+For substantial cases with likely appeals, Jim’s considerable appellate experience provides a significant advantage in trial preparation and trial to make sure all issues and objections are preserved for appeal.
+He has prepared numerous post-judgment motions and appellate briefs in high-risk cases, winning the vast majority of such motions and appeals.

 - H. v.
 Pla-Fit Franchise, LLC, 2017 IL App (3d) 160378

 - Franchisor not liable for emotional injuries allegedly sustained by members who were secretly videotaped in tanning rooms

 - South Shore Baseball, LLC v.
 DeJesus, 11 N.E.3d 903 (Ind.
 2014)